Armor

 Torpedo Protection

 Torpedo protection (sometimes described as underwater protection, since it also protected against mines and near misses by bombs) was based on different principles than armor, though a heavy armor belt did provide considerable protection against shallow-running torpedoes.
 Torpedoes did their damage, not by penetrating and exploding inside the ship, but by producing a massive shock wave that tore apart the outer shell of the ship, producing fragments that penetrated the adjacent bulkheads and induced serious flooding.
+After the shock wave was spent, the circular cavity of gas produced by the explosion collapsed, focusing a powerful jet of water on the side of the ship (somewhat in the manner of a shaped charge) that added considerably to the damage.

 The underwater protection system was located below the armor belt, and began with as thin an outer shell as possible, to reduce the number and size of fragments.
-Interior to the shell were a series of liquid-filled and void spaces, at least twelve feet (four meters) in thickness, that were designed to absorb much of the energy of a shock wave.
+Interior to the shell was a series of liquid-filled and void spaces, at least twelve feet (four meters) in thickness, that were designed to absorb much of the energy of a shock wave.
 The outermost layers were typically liquid spaces intended to slow and contain fragments and soften the shock.
 The inner layers were void spaces that gave the ship buoyancy under normal conditions and contained any flooding from fragments that penetrated through the inner bulkhead of the liquid layers.
 The inner bulkhead of the void layers, known as the holding bulkhead, provided a final layer of splinter protection and was typically composed of STS on larger U.S. warships or Type D steel on larger British or Japanese warships.

 The most sophisticated underwater protection systems had multiple layers of liquid and void spaces, whose transverse bulkheads were staggered to prevent stresses from being transmitted directly to the holding bulkhead.
 The longitudinal bulkheads were designed with enough clearance to deform and rupture without contacting the holding bulkhead.
 Venting plates allowed the hot gases resulting from the explosion to vent into the air or into noncritical areas of the ship.
 The protection system thus could not prevent rupture of the shell, but it could limit flooding by preserving the holding bulkhead, which was sufficient to keep the ship in the fight.
 Everything outside the holding bulkhead was sacrificial, being designed to absorb the energy of the underwater explosion before it could penetrate the holding bulkhead.